-inedit value state value Action not null (continues) ok The servlet deletes the session ID, and parses the value in the selection parameter to build the query.
+inedit value state value Action not null (continued) ok (continued) The servlet deletes the session ID, and parses the value in the selection parameter to build the query.
 The response is redirected to a BIRT Studio page. not null cancel The user cancelled out of the query builder page.
 The servlet deletes the session ID.